SecurEth/secureth.github.io/about.md

 permalink: /about/
 ---

-SecurEth is an organization that develops development guidelines for smart contract engineers.
+SecurEth is an organization that develops design guidelines for smart contract engineers.
 The basis for this work is to help create a common framework for risk assessment and mitigation that has a strong connection to the state of the art by accepting community suggestions with expert review by our industry partners.